gavinlyonsrepo/pic_16F1619_projects/projects/DHT11/README.md

 Using an interface, it enables and configures a rich set of peripherals and functions specific to the application.

-RC4 = Analog In.
+RC4 = DHT11 signal.
 RA2 = Status LED.

-Error codes
+Error codes( on digit 1 , all ready digits off)

 1. 7 = Communication Start-up Error.
 The Program has hanged up while trying to communicate
 2. 8 = Communications Error.
 No response to the PICs request signal from sensor.
 3. 9 = Checksum Error.
 Received all data from sensor but it failed checksum.

-Communication Format with DHT11 can be separated into three stages.
+Communication Format with DHT11 can be separated into four stages.

-    Request
+1. Request
-    Response
+2. Response
-    Data Reading 5 bytes.
+3. Data Reading 5 bytes.
-    Sum the 1st 4 bytes and check if the result is the same as CheckSum(5th byte)
+4. Sum the 1st 4 bytes and check if the result is the same as CheckSum(5th byte)

 GPIO function on PIC, 3 lines to 74HC595